Direct20/ExpressionEx/README.md

 Use gcc or other compilers compile all files and link the object files.

-**PS.The comments inside the code file are in Chinese, and the file encoding is GB2312.
+**PS.The comments inside the code files are in Chinese, and the file encoding is GB2312.
 This is just a beginner's assignment. :)**